xwmx/nb/README.md

   -e --excerpt [<length>]  Print an excerpt from each note with an optional
                            length in number of lines [default: 3].
   -h --help                Display this help information.
+  --noindex                Don't print the index number for each listing.
   --version                Display version information.
 ```